الرئيسية

 Bilateral interpreting or dialogue interpreting

-39) (for national or international organisation) is the most
+39) (for national or international organisation) is the most prominent manifestation in our time

 Bilateral interpreting or dialogue interpreting